Insurance in Florida July 2022

 #1.
 Yes the cost of insurance has gone up but insurance companies are still not making money.
 In order to stay afloat, they must pass along their costs to their policy holders which for now means rate increases.
 If insurance companies were pulling in massive profits I think we would all be having a fit but that's just not the case right now with most insurance companies.

 #2 and #3.
 When losses are more than expected, including claims and legal expenses, it could mean losses that exceed their reserves.
 This will cause insurance companies to dip into their reinsurance, which essentially causes item #4.
 The increase in legal fees is concerning because those claims often fall under reinsurance threshholds, meaning insurance companies are paying them out of pocket.
-This further depletes reserves, which means they need to increase rates to increase reserves back to the legar requirements.
+This further depletes reserves, which means they need to increase rates to increase reserves back to the legal requirements.

 #4.
 Reinsurance is a big expense for insurance companies and when this cost increases, that increase is passed on to policy holders.
 Reinsurance companies are typically huge international organizations that are impacted by global hazards.
 In 2020 there were 22 billion-dollar weather events and the combined damages in 2021 was $145 billion, making 2021 the third costliest year in history for natural disasters.
 These reinsurance companies are very sophisticated and the risk of high value coastal markets like Florida is not lost on them.
 They will increase rates until they are confident they are confident they can meet all their short and long term obligations.